Theorhd/DeepMemory-MCP/README.md

 ## Dependencies

 - **@modelcontextprotocol/sdk**: MCP protocol implementation
-- **googleapis**: Google Drive API client
-- **google-auth-library**: Google OAuth2 authentication
-- **fuse.js**: Fuzzy search functionality
+- **sqlite3**: SQLite database driver for Node.js
 - **uuid**: Unique identifier generation
-- **date-fns**: Date formatting utilities

 ## Security

-- OAuth2 tokens are stored securely in local configuration
-- Memory data is encrypted when stored on Google Drive
-- All file operations are restricted to designated directories
+- All file operations are restricted to the user's home directory
+- SQLite database files are stored locally with appropriate permissions
 - No sensitive data is logged or exposed
+- Memory operations are validated and sanitized

 ## Troubleshooting

 ### Common Issues

-**"Storage provider not configured":**
-- Run `configure_storage` tool first to set up your storage

-**Google Drive authentication errors:**
-- Ensure Google Drive API is enabled in your project
-- Check that OAuth2 credentials are correct
-- Verify the authorization code hasn't expired

 **Permission errors:**

-- Ensure the application has write permissions to the storage directory
+- Ensure the application has write permissions to the `~/.deepmemory/` directory
-- For Google Drive, verify the OAuth2 scope includes drive.file
+- Check that the user has access to their home directory

+**Database errors:**

+- Verify that SQLite3 is properly installed
+- Check that the `~/.deepmemory/` directory exists and is writable
+- Ensure no other processes are using the database file

 **Memory not found:**

-- Check that memories were saved successfully
+- Check that memories were saved successfully using `add_memory`
+- Verify search parameters when using `search_memory`
+- Use `get_memory_stats` to check database status

+**Server won't start:**

-- Verify storage configuration is correct
+- Ensure Node.js 18+ is installed
-- For Google Drive, ensure internet connectivity
+- Check that all dependencies are installed with `npm install`
+- Verify the build completed successfully with `npm run build`

 ## Contributing